Dalil Benyahia

-Dalil Benyahia (born 21 April 1990 in Stockholm, Sweden) is a former Algerian-Swedish footballer who last played for IK Sirius.
+Dalil Benyahia (born 21 April 1990) is a former Algerian-Swedish footballer who last played for IK Sirius.

 Career

 Benyahia was born in Stockholm, Sweden.

 In 2004, Benyahia was chosen as the player of the tournament at the Nike Cup in Sweden and represented the country in a week-long high performance training session at Manchester United.
 In 2006, he was given a one-week trial by Chelsea FC.
 The following year, he also received a 10-day trial with Ajax Amsterdam.

 On 14 July 2008, Benyahia signed a 3-year contract with Vejle BK after impressing on trial.
 He returned to IF Brommapojkarna in 2009, and was released in 2011.

 On 2 August 2012, after some time as a free agent, Benyahia was reunited with former Brommapojkarna coach Kim Bergstrand, signing a 2 1/2-year contract with IK Sirius.

 He retired from professional football after the 2014 season.